bertreb/pimatic-save/README.md

 ```

 The path is the path from the login root that is specific for your ftp account.
 The path needs to exist on the ftp server!
+When a file already exists, the old version will be overwritten!

+The FTP connection is made only when a file is saved.
+So the presence dot will only be presence on saving a file.

 # The SaveDropDevice